AndreWongZH/ip/docs/README.md

 - Words in `UPPERCASE` are parameters to be supplied by the user.
 - Words encased in `<>` are required parameters or else you will receive an error
 - Words encased in `()` are optional parameters that you can disregard.
+- Type `help` in the program if you need easy reference to the format.

 ## Features

 ### Adding a task `todo` `deadline` `event`
 Adds a task to the schedule list.

 #### Format: